maxshushanikov/flightinfoapp/STEPS.md

 ___
 ## Implementation

-**To implement this application in Java, uses the Jackson library to parse the JSON file and process the data accordingly.
-So can structure the program to accomplish the given tasks:**
+**To implement this application in `Java`, uses the `Jackson` library to parse the JSON file and process the data accordingly.
+The program is structured as follows:**

 - **Read and parse the JSON file** to get the list of tickets.
 - **Calculate the minimum flight time** for each carrier between Vladivostok and Tel-Aviv.